10 Things for LGBTQ Parents to Do 50 Days Before the Election

 There are only 50 days until the election!
 Mail-in voting has started or is about to start in some states, and in-person early voting will begin shortly.
 In advance of one of the most consequential elections in our history, here’s what LGBTQ parents and others should be doing now.

 1. Make sure you are registered to vote.
 Use this tool from Pride to the Polls to check.
-By doing so, you’ll also see deadlines for registration, requesting an absentee ballot, when early voting is, and more.
+By doing so, you’ll also see deadlines for registration, requesting an absentee ballot, voting early, and more.
 The site also answers frequently asked questions such as “What if the gender marker and/or picture on my ID is different from my current presentation?”

 2. If you can vote early in your state, make a plan to do so.
 That way, it fits your schedule and you can avoid any lines or emergencies (such as a kid getting sick, a crisis at work, or getting stuck in traffic) on Election Day.